-Good leadership is essential for any company that is looking to scale.
+Good leadership is essential for any business scaling strategy.
 A good leader can help to motivate and inspire employees, set the vision and direction for the company, and make sure that everyone is working towards the same goals.
 Poor leadership, on the other hand, can lead to a lack of motivation and direction, and can ultimately cause the company to fail.
 When you hire and evaluate individuals it is key that you know what characteristics you are looking for.
 Good leaders should possess the following key characteristics:

 – Motivation: A good leader should be able to motivate employees and help them to achieve their goals.
 We have all seen leaders who will micromanage or who lack the ability to motivate without being demeaning.
 You are looking for leaders that will have people jumping out of bed in the morning passionate about getting the tasks done that will move your company forward.